A FRIEND OF JESUS

 It is time for us to come to know the Lord, and we accomplish this by talking to Him about all we are doing every day and every night.
 We keep looking to Him for what we are thinking, saying, and doing until we are reflecting His thinking, saying, and doing.

-I was reading the fifteenth chapter of the Gospel of John, the other day, and I was struck with the Lord's desire to be close to us.
+I was reading John chapter 15 the other day, and I was struck with the Lord’s desire to be close to us.

 Remain in me, and I will remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 (John 15:4)